 Dr. Christopher Darragh

-Chris grew up in Sydney, but moved to Brisbane to study medicine at the University of Queensland, graduating in 2014.
+Dr Chris Darragh grew up in Sydney, but moved to Brisbane to study medicine at the University of Queensland, graduating in 2014.
 After a few years gaining experience on the Gold Coast in Neonatology, Orthopaedics and Obstetrics, he moved to the Nowra region, working in Emergency before transitioning to General Practice training.
 He teaches his students that excellent communication is the foundation of sound medical practice and strives to live by that ideal.

 Chrissi began her nursing role in a busy Canberra practice.
 She has worked in general Practice in both the city and rural areas, Aboriginal Health in both urban and remote Central Australia and some years as the Practice Nurse Support Project Officer at the ACT Division of General Practice.